zxkevinxz/ai-hero/courses/08-first-cohort-course/02-day-1/03-choose-a-llm/article.md

 - You have an API key for your preferred LLM in your .env file.
 - You have downloaded the correct AI SDK package to your repo.
 - You have declared the model in the codebase.
+- You have added the environment variable to `env.js`.

 Here are a commonly-used list of models, and their providers: